 (49) “Licensed Registered Dietitian” means an individual who is authorized to practice dietetics under the Health Occupations Article, Title 5, Annotated Code of Maryland and who meets the certifying requirements for registration as administered by the Commission on Dietetic Registration, and who maintains the continuing education requirements of registration.

-(50)"Licensee" means the person, association, partnership, or corporation to whom a license is issued.
+(50)"Licensee" means the person to whom a license is issued.

 (51) "Management firm" means an organization, under contract with an applicant for a license or a current licensee, that is intended to have or has full responsibility and control over the day-to-day operations of the assisted living program.

-(49) “Manager” means the individual who is:

-a.
-Designated by the licensee to oversee the day-to-day operation of the assisted living program; and

-(b) Responsible for the duties set forth in Regulation of this chapter.

 (52) “Medical Orders for Life-Sustaining Treatment (MOLST ) form” means the form required to be developed pursuant to Health General Article, §5-608.1, Annotated Code of Maryland.

-(53) (54) (55) (56) (55) “Nursing assessment” means an assessment completed by a registered nurse that:

-(a) Is comprehensive, systematic, and ongoing;

-(b) Is the foundation for the analysis of data to determine:

-(i) Nursing diagnoses;

-(ii) Expected resident outcomes; and

-(iii) The resident plan of care;

-(c) Includes but is not limited to:

-(i) Extensive initial and ongoing collection of resident data;

-(ii) Past history, current health status, and potential changes to the resident’s condition;

-(iii) Identification of alterations to the resident’s previous condition; and

-(iv) Synthesis of biological, psychological, spiritual, and social aspects of the resident’s condition.

-[(51)] Nursing [Overview] Oversight.

-(a) "Nursing [overview] oversight" means a process by which a registered nurse assures that the health and psychosocial needs of the resident are met.

-(b) "Nursing [overview] oversight" includes:

-(i) Observation;

-(ii) Assessment;

-(iii) Staff education; and

-(iv) The development, implementation, and evaluation of a resident's service plan.
+(53) “Medical record” has the meaning stated in Health-General Article, §4-301, Annotated Code of Maryland.

+(54) "Mental abuse" means any persistent course of conduct resulting in or maliciously intended to produce emotional harm. .
+Mental abuse does not include the performance of an accepted clinical procedure.

+(55) “Minimal” means the least amount required to produce the desired result.

+(56) "Neglect" means depriving a resident of adequate food, clothing, shelter, supervision, essential medical treatment, or essential rehabilitative therapy.

 (57) "Occasional" means occurring from time to time, on an infrequent or irregular basis, with no particular pattern.

-(58)"Office of Health Care Quality (OHCQ)" means the Office of Health Care Quality of the Department of Health and Mental Hygiene.
+(58)"Office of Health Care Quality (OHCQ)" means the Office of Health Care Quality of the Maryland Department of Health[and Mental Hygiene].

 (59) "Ongoing" means continuing over an extended period of time.

-(60) “Permanent intravenous access device” means an access device that is not temporary in nature and is secured in place by a means such as suturing or implantation under the skin.
+[(60) “Permanent intravenous access device” means an access device that is not temporary in nature and is secured in place by a means such as suturing or implantation under the skin.]

 (60) "Person" means an individual, receiver, trustee, guardian, personal representative, fiduciary, or representative of any kind and any partnership, firm, association, corporation, or other entity.

-(62) “Personal care services” means the range of assistance needed by a resident to complete activities of daily living.

 (61) "Personal representative" means an individual appointed by the court with the duties and authority to settle and distribute the estate of the decedent.

 (62) "Physical abuse" means the sustaining of any physical injury or pain to a resident as a result of cruel or inhumane treatment, or as a result of a malicious act by any individual.